aurelienpierreeng/ansel-website/content/news/modules-groups-redesign/index.en.md

 ## Good workflows are pipeline-aware

 It's been 3 years that I'm paid by users to explain them the ins and outs of the software, and answering the same question over and over : where to start a workflow and how to unroll it.
 What still strikes me is that people with a master's degree, who read the doc and watched most of my videos, are still unable to start an image editing workflow by themselves.
 Either this is screaming bad design or most people with higher education are idiots.
-I'm verging on design here…
+Actually, even if people were idiots, it's easier to make the design idiot-proof[^3] than to expect them to grow a brain overnight, so either way the design is bad with regard to the target audience.

+[^3]: And I mean "idiot-proof" in a ["prevent pouring water into the acid"](https://www.youtube.com/watch?v=SH3a8ZQLA4I) way, not in a "cancel chemistry labs because acid can burn" way.
+It's not idiot-proof if the idiot is not allowed to do anything.

 If you open Photoshop, the layers stack upon each other pretty intuitively.
 We all worked with layers for art projects in primary school.
 It wouldn't strike you to start working on the bottom-most layer after you put some new stuff on top.
 Well, the 70-something modules of Darktable, organized in tabs by theme, in a way that doesn't account for the pipeline nor for the workflow, are guaranteed to deter the newcomers and to promote bad habits among the old-timers.

 Sane workflows are pipeline-aware, which means the order in which you tune the filters should be defined by where those filters sit in the pipeline.
 But I say pipeline-aware, and not pipeline-defined, because the beginning and the end of the pipeline (properties of the scene and of the display) should be set first, as to have a good look over what we do in-between.
 Especially if you are going to manipulate HDR signals on an SDR display, you need to put on your HDR sunglasses first to view your signal in SDR.
 But what you see is not what there is in your pipeline.
 Hence why the workflow doesn't follow 1:1 the pipeline, but still s pretty close to it.

+Imagine you set a color cast in _color balance_ module, targeting highlights through the _gain_ setting.
+Then you find the picture too dark and brighten it with _exposure_ module.
+But _exposure_ comes (way) before _color balance_ in your pipe, so now you need to update the color cast setting because it will probably be too heavy on midtones.
+Now, convolve that with another intermediate module (or more) that would use a parametric mask on any metric of lightness or luminance… You are on for __circular editing__, a particularly unefficient kind of frustrating editing experience where any new setting invalidates the previous.
+Of course, there are those who think that, photography being an art, it's all a matter of opinion and preferences, so ultimately none of this matters.
+Art or not, a house of cards will fall entirely anytime you start messing with the lower stories, so ultimately it's about how much time you accept to waste, and this has nothing to do with opinions or preferences.
+I would also argue that week-end hobbyists are just as time-constrained as professional photographers : the latter for economical reasons, the former because week-ends only have 2 days and they will need to be back at the office on Monday morning with enough fun in their system to endure another week.

-So how do you know when to drift from the pipeline order ?
+So how do you know when to drift away from the pipeline order ?
 Well, you book a session with me for the demo.
 But there is another solution (more on that below)…

 In any case, offering users more options to customize the UI (and perhaps re-enforcing the initial misconception of modules being only GUI boxes) is not going to solve it.
 It's actually giving people more options to harm themselves.
 What you want and what is good for you…